wireframe/gitx/README.md

 reset an aggregate branch (ex: prototype, staging) back to a known good state.

-## git createtag
+## git buildtag

-create a tag for the current Travis-CI build and push it back to origin
+create a build tag for the current Travis-CI build and push it back to origin

 ## Note on Patches/Pull Requests